bidule21/MetaShot/README.md

 * Samsung Galaxy S7
   - Model Number: SM-G930P
   - Android Version: Nougat
-* This component receives data from the Metawear, Ad Server, and Weather Server components.
+* This component receives data from the MetaWear, Ad Server, and Weather Server components.
 * The device displays and stores the data.

 #### Bluetooth LE
-* This subcomponent provides a means of communication between the Metawear and Android Mobile Device components.
+* This subcomponent provides a means of communication between the MetaWear and Android Mobile Device components.

 #### GPS API
 * This subcomponent is the android native GPS API.